ceasaro/django-l10n-extensions/docs/t9n.md

 `python manage.py makemessages`

-Running this command will now work the same as the original Django's `makemessages` command but also collects all messages from the `TransField` model fields and add the to the po file.
+Running this command will now work the same as the original Django's `makemessages` command but also collects all messages from the `TransField` model fields and add the to your po file.

 If you need to run the original `makemessages` command without colleting the `TransField` messages pass in the following
 option: